MerkulovDaniil/optim/docs/theory/Duality.md

 	As a pointwise minimum of affine functions.

 # Weak duality
 It is common to name this relation between optimals of primal and dual problems as weak duality.
-For problem, we have
+For problem, we have:

 $$
 p^* \geq d^*